dalchandra/Scientific-Calculator/README.md

-Open index.html file with a modern Browser.
+Open index.html file with a modern Browser and use Scientific Calculator.